MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add reactComment.controller.js & reactComment.route.js.
-* Add comment.controller.js, comment.route.js.
-* Add deletPost route & correct security access to delete function.
+* Correct fs bug in delete post function.

 # Before to run this server